OSSTRA/TXDM/Travel Object TO.md

     class TravelObject{
         +Attribute[] Attributes
     }
+    class Attribute{
+        +String Key
+        +Object Value
+    }
     note for Version "Versioning Implementation"
     note for Tags "Tagging Implementation"
-    note for TravelObject "Can be any type of 'Travel X Object' (TXO)"
+    note for TravelObject "Can be any type of 'Travel X Object' (TXO)" note for Attribute "Needs to be compatible with choosen 'Travel X Object' (TXO), select from catalogue"
 ```